Moving from Riverside to Long Beach, CA

 Best movers from Riverside to Long Beach

-Safeway Moving is our top-rated full-service pick for larger moves from Riverside to Long Beach.
-With 14 years in the moving industry and service throughout California, they're a strong fit for intrastate moves of 60 miles.
+Safeway Moving is our best overall value pick for full-service moves from Riverside to Long Beach.
+With 14 years in the moving industry, statewide service throughout California, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 60 miles with the logistics infrastructure most local operators can't match.

 Moving the reverse route?
 We've got you covered with our Long Beach to Riverside guide.